forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ### Don’t Forget to Save Your Work

 Working in the cloud has its advantages.
-However, unlike working on a desktop where you save your files to a local machine, you must either deploy your changes to your org, or commit them to source control to save your work somewhere permanent.
-Work saved in your Code Builder environment will be there when you come back but Code Builder is not suited for permanent-long-term storage.
-We recommended saving your work before you close the Code Builder tab.
+However, unlike working on a desktop where you save your files to a local machine, you must either deploy your changes to your org or commit them to source control to save your work somewhere permanent.
+Work saved in your Code Builder environment will be there when you return, but Code Builder is not suited for permanent-long-term storage.
+We recommend saving your work before you close the Code Builder tab.

 ## Create Your Code Builder Environment